ludovicdeluna/policy/README.md

 end
 ```

-The order of attributes (after the `to:` option) should correspond to the policy definition.
+The order of attributes should correspond to the policy definition.

 You can swap attributes...